EthylOH/EthylOH-Python/lessons/chapter-6/chapter-6.md

 ### 3. The Task

-Use `input()` to ask the user for a number.
-Convert their answer into an integer using `int()`, and then print out what their number multiplied by 100 would be.
+Use `input()` to ask the user for their current age.
+Convert their answer into an integer, add `10` to it, and print out a message telling them how old they will be in a decade!

 * [Chapter 6 Task](https://colab.research.google.com/github/EthylOH/EthylOH-Python/blob/main/lessons/chapter-6/chapter-6.ipynb)